Conversion Of Partnership Firm Into Limited Liability Partnership Firm

 11. Propose the main object of the LLP.

-Both the above-mentioned forms should now be e-signed by all the partners and certified by the Cost Accountant, Company Secretary, or Chartered Accountant or any of whom specified and is, in Whole-Time Practice.
-The fees pertaining to these forms will change with respect to the total amount of capital contribution.
+Both the above-mentioned forms should now be e-signed by all the partners and certified by the Cost Accountant, Company Secretary, Chartered Accountant, or any of the persons specified and who are in Whole-Time Practice.
+The fees pertaining to these forms will change with respect to the total capital contribution.

 Step 3: Issue of Registration Certificate